 10. How is the timing picked up by the controller?

-We use a 60 tooth timing wheel, with a single magnetic pickup.
-The 60 tooth timing wheel provides a high resolution signal which feeds continuous RPM information to the controller and virtually eliminates timing error.
-For 4-cylinder Lycoming engines, the timing wheel is enclosed in our Mag Timing Housing and replaces the right-hand magneto; for 6-cylinder Lycoming engines and all other engines, we use a crank-shaft timing wheel with the pick-up mounted on a bracket.
+We use a 60 minus 2 tooth trigger-wheel, with a single magnetic pickup.
+The trigger-wheel/magnetic pick-up provides a high resolution signal which feeds continuous RPM information to the controller.
+In a four-cylinder application, the Mag-Timing Housing (MTH) encloses the trigger-wheel/mag pick-up and replaces one of the magnetos.
+In a six-cylinder application, we use a crank-shaft trigger-wheel with the pick-up mounted on a bracket.
 Electroair is developing a six-cylinder MTH that will be available later in 2014.

-14. Will the "waste" spark damage my engine?
+13. Will the ‘waste’ spark damage my engine?

 The Capacitor Discharge Ignition (or CDI) does not charge an ignition coil, rather it uses the 1:100 winding ratio of the coil as a transformer.
 Initially, the 12 volts of the electrical system is converted to 200-500 volts and stored in a capacitor.
 When the spark is required, the capacitor is discharged into the ignition coil instantly producing a spark with duration of only 0.1 to 0.3 milliseconds.
 For many applications this spark duration is not long enough to ensure that the air-fuel mixture ignites completely.

+EXPERIMENTAL ONLY!
 We use a split ring collar on the crank shaft for the electronic ignition timing pick-up.
-You can keep the dual mag install with one side capped off, or there are some single magnetos that will adapt to the dual mag hole, or alternatively you can operate two electronic ignition systems.
+There are some single magnetos that will adapt to the dual mag hole, or alternatively you can operate two electronic ignition systems.
 Call us and we’ll review the details.